fIa5h/RyanMusserCom/Readme.md

 - run `npm install`
 - run `npm start`
 - visit http://localhost:8080
-- edit anything in the `render` method of `App.js` and see HMR at work.
+- edit any of the components in the `render` method of `./src/index.js` and see HMR at work.

 Pull requests welcome!